 Unlike the limited potential of its parent project, the Engine was conceptualized to be able to do multiplication and division as well.
 The machine essentially had four different parts, known as the mill, store, reader, and printer.
 These parts served the same purpose as components that are still standard features in the computers of today.

 For instance, the mill was the means of computation, tantamount to the central processing unit.
 The store worked as a rudimentary form of memory, such as the RAM or hard disk on a modern computer.
-Finally, the reader and printer were essentially the input and output, with instructions being delivered via the former and results taken from the latter.
+Finally, the reader and printer were essentially the input and output, with instructions being delivered via the former and results being taken from the latter.

 The operation of the analytical engine was based on a system of punch cards much like Joseph Marie Jacquard’s loom, which would essentially make it program-controlled.
 In fact, English mathematician Ada Lovelace wrote an algorithm — what was essentially the world’s first ever computer program — for it in 1843.
 After becoming fascinated by the device while translating a French paper on it, she went on to create sets of instructions that would enable the machine to compute Bernoulli numbers.

 Sadly, despite Babbage’s best efforts, the Analytical Engine never went past the prototype stage.
 Had it been completed, it would have been considered the world’s first mechanical digital computer.
-However, although it seemed that Babbage’s work and Lovelace’s first program went in vain — at least as far as application goes — their efforts would lay the groundwork for the digital world as we know today.
+However, although it seemed that Babbage’s work and Lovelace’s first program went in vain — at least as far as application goes — their efforts would lay the groundwork for the digital world as we know it today.

 In 1931, Vannevar Bush, working for the Massachusetts Institute of Technology, developed the Differential Analyzer.
 Using a complex system of gears, wheels, disks, and replaceable shafts, this complex contraption was able to solve differential equations.
 The electromechanical machine was in use at the university until it was superseded by improved technology in the 1950s.